Quantifying Network Similarity using Graph Cumulants: The Limit of Few Observed Graphs (Singular Covariance Estimates)

 Below a certain number of observed graphs, the test using moments results in singular covariance matrices.
 If the sum of the two covariance matrices is also singular, one cannot take its inverse, so the Mahalanobis distance (Equation~\ref{eq:MahaMom}) is \mbox{ill-defined}.
-Here, we illustrate the simplest example: when there is only \mbox{$s=1$} graph per sample, the inferred distributions for the test using moments have zero variance in their edge densities $\mu_{\oneedge}^{ }$. \todofinalv{On final version, perhaps give the general relationship.}
+Here, we illustrate the simplest example: when there is only \mbox{$s=1$} graph per sample, the distributions inferred by the test using moments have zero variance in the edge density $\mu_{\oneedge}^{ }$.

 Consider a single observed graph $G_{1}^{ }$ with $n$ nodes and $m$ edges.
 For the test using moments, the expected subgraph densities of the inferred distribution are taken to be those of this observed graph: \mbox{$\mu_g^{ }(\mathcal{G}) = \mu_g^{ }(G_{1}^{ })$}.
 The estimation of the variance of $\mu_{\oneedge}^{ }$ assumes that the graph moments match to second order (and, as $n$ is fixed, their expected counts as well).
 At first order, we have